Top Oz Tours offers a great range of Florence tours and experiences. You can browse the options here.

 Florence’s extraordinary history is etched into the facades of buildings across the old centre.

-While it’s been closed to the public for some time for security reasons, you will soon be able to pass along the ‘secret’ kilometre-long Vasari Corridor, which runs from the Uffizi, over the Ponte Vecchio, and literally ‘around the houses’ to the Pitti Palace.
-It enabled the Medici to pass above the crowded city streets without being detected, and will reopen as part of the Uffizi in 2023.
+While it’s been closed to the public for some time for security reasons, you’ll soon be able to pass along the Medici’s kilometre-long Vasari Corridor — which runs from the Uffizi, over the Ponte Vecchio, and literally ‘around the houses’ to the Pitti Palace.
+It enabled the family to pass above the crowded city streets undetected, and will reopen as part of the Uffizi sometime in 2024.

 Great places to eat in Florence